Microsoft/azure-docs.pt-pt/articles/cognitive-services/QnAMaker/Quickstarts/create-new-kb-python.md

 }
 ```

-Repita a chamada até obter êxito ou falhar:
+Repita a chamada até ter êxito ou falhar:

 ```JSON
 {